junxit/us-congress-bills-110/bill.md

   >         - **(aa)** an employee or contractor of the Department of Veterans Affairs who is acting in the scope of such employment or contract; and
   >         - **(bb)** registered under section 303(f) in any State or is using the registration of a hospital or clinic operated by the Department of Veterans Affairs registered under section 303(f);
   >   - **(C)** is being conducted by a practitioner—
-  >     - **(i)** who is an employee or contractor of the Indian Health Service, or is working for an Indian tribe or tribal organization under its contract or compact with the Indian Health Service under the Indian Self-Determination and Education Assistance Act (25 U.S.C.
-450 et seq.);
+  >     - **(i)** who is an employee or contractor of the Indian Health Service, or is working for an Indian tribe or tribal organization under its contract or compact with the Indian Health Service under the Indian Self-Determination and Education Assistance Act;
   >     - **(ii)** acting within the scope of the employment, contract, or compact described in clause (i); and
   >     - **(iii)** who is designated as an Internet Eligible Controlled Substances Provider by the Secretary under section 311(g)(2);
   >   - **(D)**
-  >     - **(i)** is being conducted during a public health emergency declared by the Secretary under section 319 of the Public Health Service Act (42 U.S.C.
-247d); and
+  >     - **(i)** is being conducted during a public health emergency declared by the Secretary under section 319 of the Public Health Service Act; and
   >     - **(ii)** involves patients located in such areas, and such controlled substances, as the Secretary, with the concurrence of the Attorney General, designates, provided that such designation shall not be subject to the procedures prescribed by subchapter II of chapter 5 of title 5, United States Code;
   >   - **(E)** is being conducted by a practitioner who has obtained from the Attorney General a special registration under section 311(h);
   >   - **(F)** is being conducted—